 You never know what situation you may be caught in because life will throw us a few curve balls.
 This is a good way to be prepared in case you’re caught in an emergency situation.
 How grateful you would be if you could ride a motorcycle to end up saving your life or the life of someone else.

 It’s difficult to put an exact life expectancy to a motorcycle; that entirely depends on the person who is riding it and taking care of it.
 Even with that considered, motorcycles still have a really long life expectancy with a little TLC.

-I have restored over a dozen motorcycles, many of which were made anywhere from the 1960’s to the 1980’s and most of them didn’t require much engine rebuilding.
-That’s crazy for a vehicle to go 40 plus years without needing an engine rebuild!
+I have restored almost twenty motorcycles, many of which were made anywhere from the 1960’s to the 1980’s and most of them didn’t require much engine rebuilding.
+That’s crazy for a vehicle to go 50 plus years without needing an engine rebuild!

 If you provide your motorcycle with the love and care it deserves, it will give you back the love and care you deserve.
 Cars don’t last much longer than 20 years at best unless you’re willing to restore the engine and other complicated components that a car has.

 Motorcycles are easy to take care of if you’re willing to give the few extra minutes every day.
 Making them last a long time doesn’t really require much effort.
 Keep them out of the elements by putting a cover over it and/or keeping it in the garage or shed, properly store it for the winter, keep it clean, and don’t constantly ride it like a madman.